IOT Lenses? The Technology Behind Integrity Freeform Lenses for Independent ECPs

 - New Wearer / Intermediate

 What do the different freeform lens technologies, Basic, Advanced, and Camber mean?

 The most advanced technology to make digital lenses.
-Advanced-level technology uses IOT's Digital Ray-Path® and Digital Ray-Path® 2 to take into account the real measured or default wearer position of the lens and the natural movements of the human eye.
+Advanced-level technology uses both IOT's Digital Ray-Path® 2 and Steady Methodology to take into account the real measured or default wearer position of the lens and the natural movements of the human eye.
 The result of this innovative calculation method is a progressive lens that is personalized and provides better vision in all zones of the lens.

 Camber Technology combines the Advanced technology with the unique, continuously changing surface of the specially designed lens blank allows expanded reading zones with improved peripheral vision.
-When combined with a back surface design using IOT's Digital Ray-Path®, both surfaces work together to accommodate an expanded power range, offer better cosmetics for many prescriptions, and yield user-preferred near vision performance.
+When combined with a back surface design using IOT's Digital Ray-Path® 2 and IOT's Steady+ Methodology, both surfaces work together to accommodate an expanded power range, offer better cosmetics for many prescriptions, and yield user-preferred near vision performance.